N.C. House passes bill that would eliminate extra federal unemployment in state

-RALEIGH — The North Carolina House of Representatives has sent a bill to the North Carolina Senate that ends the $300 extra a week in federal unemployment relief that ends Sept.
+RALEIGH — The North Carolina House of Representatives sent a bill to the North Carolina Senate that would end the $300 extra a week in federal unemployment relief that is scheduled to expire Sept.
 6.

 Senate Bill 116 — or the “ Putting North Carolina Back to Work Act” — passed the House on June 3 with a vote of 71-36.
 Rep. Ray Pickett (R — Watauga) spoke on the House floor in favor of the bill.